 - a.
 Oppose trusted research. - b.
 Provide a briefing paper on the threat to research posed by "trusted research", organising and carrying out research that supports and respects all countries and cultures and supporting colleagues who experience difficulties due to it." - c.
 To call on universities to show real concern for human rights by ending all military research and divesting in firms involved in arms sales to Israel.

 MOTIONS NOT ORDERED ONTO THE AGENDA

-I Motions not submitted by the deadline
+I Motions not submitted by deadline, not considered to meet the requirements for late motions